 Raising a child with food allergies can be daunting and definitely requires extra time, attention, and effort.
 There are, however, a number of measures you can take to alleviate stress while maintaining a safe eating environment for your baby.
 Know that you are not alone in this effort.
-According to the Center for Disease Control (CDC), food allergies are on the rise, with about 1 in 13, or 8 %, of children being allergic to at least one food.
+According to the Centre for Disease Control (CDC), food allergies are on the rise, with about 1 in 13, or 8 %, of children being allergic to at least one food.
 The good news is that the rise in food allergies has led to increased allergy awareness, education, regulation, and labelling; as well as more allergy-friendly restaurants and food allergy policies in schools and day cares.

 First and foremost, always be your own detective when it comes to food allergens, and never make assumptions based on word of mouth or past experiences.
 Reading labels (when available) is critical but know that food ingredients and menu items can change, even in longstanding products.
 Keep in mind that allergens may not be obvious – they can (and do) hide in coatings, thickeners, spices, natural flavours and other ingredients found in fresh, frozen, refrigerated and shelf-stable foods, salad bars and restaurant meals.
 Did you know that germ, seitan, and tabbouleh all contain wheat?
 When in doubt, ask!
 Ask the staff of grocery stores, restaurants and food manufacturing companies to get all the facts.